CERAMICS IN SOUTHWELL 2018 – SUNDAY 26 AUGUST, 10AM TO 4.30PM

-The following is a list of the exhibitors who will be taking part in Ceramics in Southwell 2018.
+EXHIBITORS – The following is a list of the exhibitors who took part:

 Hand built and slipcast ceramics decorated using the Gum bichromate photographic process.

 Decorative ceramics with exquisite patterns.
 Various techniques are used including Naked Raku.
 Bowls, vases & bird forms are slip cast or hand built.